okta/okta-oidc-ios/README.md

 ## Logout

 You can start the logout flow by simply calling `signOutFromOkta`.
-This method wil end the user's Okta session in the browser.
+This method will end the user's Okta session in the browser.

 ```swift
 OktaAuth.signOutFromOkta().start(view: self)